Breadcrumb

 • Thesis Option (Plan I)

-In the thesis option, students undertake a substantial research project under the guidance of a faculty advisor, who must be a member of the CSE Department and able to offer a CS 297 or CS 299 course.
-The thesis must represent original research and demonstrate the student's ability to master the knowledge of a research area, identify an open problem, and contribute novel findings.
+In the thesis option, students undertake a substantial research project under the guidance of a faculty advisor, who must be a CSE faculty.
+(This includes faculty who have adjunct or cooeparating status in the CSE Department.)
+The thesis must represent original research and demonstrate the student's ability to master the knowledge of a research area and contribute novel findings.
 Typically, thesis research requires three quarters to complete.
 The thesis must be presented to and approved by a committee of at least three faculty members, with at least one member being a regular faculty member of the CSE Department.
-While working on their thesis, students should enroll in either the CS 297 or CS 299 course.
+While working on their thesis, students can enroll in either the CS 297 or CS 299 course.
 Students who choose the thesis option can count up to 12 units of CS 297 or CS 299 toward their elective course requirements.

 Before the defense, students must officially nominate their committee and obtain approval.
 Committee nominations are specified on the Application for Candidacy for Master's Degree form, which is available in R’Grad.
 MS thesis defenses are public events.
 Students are required to inform their Graduate Program Coordinator about their scheduled defense at least two weeks in advance, providing the following information: the date, time, and location of the defense, as well as the title, abstract, and name of the faculty advisor.
 After completing the thesis defense, students must submit the Final Defense Master’s Form via R’Grad to report the defense results.